Don Clausen

-Biography
+Early life and education

-Born in Ferndale, California, Clausen graduated from elementary and high schools of Ferndale, where he was an honors student and lettered five sports: tennis, track, basketball, football and baseball as well as being the drum major of the school band.
+Clausen was born in Ferndale, California on 27 April 1923.
+He attended Ferndale Elementary School and graduated from Ferndale High School.
+He was an honors student and lettered in five sports: tennis, track, basketball, football, and baseball.
+He also served as the drum major of the school band.
+For university, Clausen attended San José State University, California Polytechnic State University (in San Luis Obispo, California), Weber State University (in Ogden, Utah), and Saint Mary's College of California.

+Career

+World War II and post-war

-He attended San José State University, California Polytechnic State University (in San Luis Obispo, California), Weber State University (in Ogden, Utah), and Saint Mary's College of California.
-He took part in the U.S. Navy V5 Aviation Cadet Program.
+Upon graduation, Clausen took part in the U.S. Navy V5 Aviation Cadet Program.
 He served as a carrier pilot in the Asiatic-Pacific Theater of the Second World War from 1944 to 1945, flying F4U Corsair aircraft.

-Post-war, Clausen helped found the Del Norte County Airport, and served as a member of the board of supervisors of Del Norte County, California, from 1955 to 1962.
-He ran two companies in Crescent City, his insurance business, Clausen Associates, and Clausen Flying Service, an air ambulance service, and it was from Crescent City that he served Congress.
+After the war ended, Clausen helped found the Del Norte County Airport, and served as a member of the board of supervisors of Del Norte County, California, from 1955 to 1962.
+He ran two companies in Crescent City, his insurance business, Clausen Associates, and Clausen Flying Service, an air ambulance service.
+It was from Crescent City that he first served Congress.